amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 With a strong business and product knowledge I'm able to identify and maximise business opportunities through technology, identify and manage technical risk; ensure business and product scalability.

-I love talking to customers; defining problems; gathering requirements; selling ideas; developing proof-of-concepts; and leading teams towards successful and continuous deliveries.
+I love talking to people; defining problems; gathering requirements; selling ideas; developing proof-of-concepts; and leading teams towards successful and continuous deliveries.

 If something can be automated, it will be.

 A lot of experience in:
 - Starting software businesses
-- Pitching to investors
+- Talking to investors
 - IT security
 - Operations
 - Backend